The University of Miami Florida’s Nurse Anesthesia School is now offering a BSN-DNP Nurse Anesthesia Track.

 Student Services at (305) 284-2533 or email [email protected]

 CRNA Degree offered

-Entire Program Cost of CRNA School at University of Miami Florida.
+Entire Program Cost of CRNA School at the University of Miami Florida.

 Tuition at most schools increases each academic year.
 Over the duration of the program, expect to pay a tuition that is 5% to 15% higher than what is shown here.

-*This includes the estimated cost of books and supplies, test fees and miscellaneous school expenses.
+*This includes the estimated cost of books and miscellaneous school expenses.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at the University of Miami Florida compare to most CRNA school’s requirements.